New General Catalogue: Revised New General Catalogue

-The Revised New Catalogue of Nonstellar Astronomical Objects (abbreviated as RNGC) was compiled by Jack W. Sulentic and William G. Tifft in the early 1970s, and was published in 1973, as an update to the NGC.
-The work did not incorporate several previously-published corrections to the NGC data (including corrections published by Dreyer himself), and introduced some new errors.
+The Revised New Catalogue of Nonstellar Astronomical Objects (abbreviated as RNGC) was compiled by Sulentic and Tifft in the early 1970s, and was published in 1973, as an update to the NGC.
+The work did not incorporate several previously published corrections to the NGC data (including corrections published by Dreyer himself), and introduced some new errors.
 For example, the well-known compact galaxy group Copeland Septet in the Leo constellation appears as non-existent in the RNGC.

 Nearly 800 objects are listed as "non-existent" in the RNGC.
 The designation is applied to objects which are duplicate catalogue entries, those which were not detected in subsequent observations, and a number of objects catalogued as star clusters which in subsequent studies were regarded as coincidental groupings.
 A 1993 monograph considered the 229 star clusters called non-existent in the RNGC.
 They had been "misidentified or have not been located since their discovery in the 18th and 19th centuries".
 It found that one of the 229—NGC 1498—was not actually in the sky.
 Five others were duplicates of other entries, 99 existed "in some form", and the other 124 required additional research to resolve.

 As another example, reflection nebula NGC 2163 in Orion was classified "non-existent" due to a transcription error by Dreyer.
 Dreyer corrected his own mistake in the Index Catalogues, but the RNGC preserved the original error, and additionally reversed the sign of the declination, resulting in NGC 2163 being classified as non-existent.